Ah May... the Month of Plant Sales.

 You've put it off long enough; this is the year you divide your iris.

-Iris are doing their thing right now.
-Fighting the tulips for the best in show.
+Iris are doing their thing right now and fighting the tulips for the best in the show.
 Iris were once commonly called flags.
 While anyone can grow iris - not everyone does right by them.
-If you want them to maintain their vigor, vow to divide them late this summer when it starts to cool down.
-You can divide them the same way you divide other rhizomatics like dahlias and lily of the valley.
+If you want them to maintain their vigor, vow to divide them late this summer when it starts to cool down, you can divide them the same way you divide other rhizomatics like dahlias and lily of the valley.
 Just dig them up, break them apart, wash them in a 10-percent bleach bath, and replant so that the rhizome is visible on the surface of the soil.

 Reviving the little botanic spark in your heart